Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 Original RDRAM testing logic based on PS2's TESTMODE

-PS3 integration, channel/range diagnostics and UART output by Calyps0/ChatGPT.
+PS3 integration and testing - Calyps0/ChatGPT.

 **THE TEST WAS COMPILED WITH AI ASSISTANCE, HOWEVER IT HAS BEEN REVISED NUMEROUS TIMES UNTIL FUNCTIONALITY WAS ACCEPTABLE**